Beauty tips by Ana Siqueira

 Well, I couldn’t possibly interview a makeup artist and not ask her about her favorite products and beauty tips.
-Since I thought this subject deserved a post of its own, I decided to split Ana Siqueira’s tips from her interview.
-What an amazing list; all very detailed and with great options in different price-points!
+Since I thought this topic deserved a post of its own, I decided to split Ana Siqueira’s tips from her interview.
+What an amazing list; all very detailed and with great options at different price-points!

 “I do an extensive and deep research about every product I need to own.
 I read reviews, watch videos; I collect so much information before buying them.
 I want to be sure that I will be purchasing the best product there is, not only for its performance but for its cost-benefit as well.